 Served in Overseas Contigency Operations (from 2003 to present) - provide DD214 or Certificate of Service.
 Paperwork must verify deployment.
 Remove SSN.

 War Veteran Teacher Certification Program: Students actively pursuing a credential/licensure for the purpose of teaching STEM (Science, Technology, Engineering or Math) subjects at a U.S. elementary, middle/intermediate and high schools are eligible.
 Current credential and licensure students must have completed a bachelor’s of science degree.
 Expected graduation/completion date cannot be in the year the scholarship is awarded.

-Applications will be accepted starting mid-August.
-A link to the online application form will be posted at the top of this page.
+Applications will be accepted starting January 1, 2022.
+A link to the online application form is posted at the top of this page.
 In addtion to basic information, there are two short answer questions:

 - In a brief personal statement, explain how your academic and career goals align to the mission of AFCEA Educational Foundation.

 - Please provide a statement of your teaching philosophy.
 Please include your short-term and long-term teaching goals.